vmagellan/yang-azure/README-DEPLOYMENT.md

 - `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint (e.g., "https://yang2-openai.openai.azure.com/")
 - `AZURE_OPENAI_DEPLOYMENT_NAME`: The deployment name in Azure OpenAI (e.g., "gpt-4o-mini")

-These are set automatically during deployment, but you can also configure them manually in the Azure Portal:
+You can configure these in the Azure Portal:
 1. Go to the Azure Portal
 2. Navigate to your App Service (yang2-api)
 3. Go to Settings > Configuration
 4. Update the Application settings as needed

+### Frontend Environment Variables

+The frontend configuration is managed through the `.env.production` file.

 ## Troubleshooting